mechanoChem/mechanoChemML/docs/codestructure.rst

 - ``mechanoChemML-master/mechanoChemML/workflows/multi_resolution_learning`` is the directory, where the multi-resolution learning workflows reside.
 - ``mechanoChemML-master/mechanoChemML/workflows/pde_solver`` is the directory, where the NN-based PDE solver workflows reside.
 - ``mechanoChemML-master/mechanoChemML/workflows/systemID`` is the directory, where the system identification workflows reside.
+- ``mechanoChemML-master/examples/`` is the directory, where the workflow examples reside.